Tokyo is considered the world capital of ramen, but Kyoto is no slouch in this department. Here are some of our favorite bowls in the old capital.

-Kyoto’s cuisine is associated with elegance and refinement, so it often comes as a surprise to many that the predominant ramen style in town leans towards rich, fatty broths.
-But, you’ll find that most of Japan’s regional ramen styles are represented in Kyoto.
+Kyoto’s cuisine is associated with elegance and refinement, so it often comes as a surprise to many that the predominant ramen style in town leans towards rich, fatty broths (known as “kotteri” style in the local dialect).
+But you’ll find that most of Japan’s regional ramen styles are represented in Kyoto.
 Whether you’re craving fatty, hearty, meaty tonkotsu styles or more refined, lighter soups, there’s something for every ramen lover in town.
 Our list of ramen shops will have you covered for all your noodle needs when you’re visiting Kyoto.

-For a surprisingly good bowl of ramen in relaxing surroundings in the heart of Gion, you can’t go wrong with Muraji.
+For a surprisingly good bowl of ramen in relaxing surroundings in downtown you can’t go wrong with Muraji.
 But be prepared to wait unless you go off peak. - Inoichi (Downtown Kyoto; budget)

 This ultra-hip ramen joint might seem gimmicky at first, but one taste of the ramen and you’ll know that it’s the real deal. - Towzen (Central Kyoto; budget)